epage/epage.github.io/blog/blog/iterating-on-test.md

 However,
 - You don't know which `input` was being processed on failure (without extra steps)
   - Any debug output from prior iterations will flood the display when analyzing a failure
-- A broken case prevents other cases from running, requiring careful ordering to ensure the more general case is first
+- Its "fail-fast": a broken case prevents other cases from running, requiring careful ordering to ensure the more general case is first
 - You don't get the bigger picture of whats working and or not by seeing all of the failures at once
 - You can't select a specific case to run / debug

-Sometimes bespoke macros are created so you get a `#[test]` per data point.
+Some projects will create bespoke macros are created so you get a `#[test]` per data point.
-When this happens frequently enough, people will write their own libraries to automate this, including:
+When this happens frequently enough across projects, people will write their own libraries to automate this, including:
 - [trybuild](https://docs.rs/trybuild/latest/trybuild/)
 - [trycmd](https://docs.rs/trycmd/latest/trycmd/)
 - [toml-test](https://docs.rs/toml-test/latest/toml_test/)